reidelkins/isMyCustomerMoving/frontend/README.md

 #### Dashboard

 - [x] Show 10 per page, 50, 100 clients
-- [ ] View more than 1000 clients  (how should I test this?
-Just click through pages?)
+- [ ] View more than 1000 clients
+**how should I test this?
+Just click through pages?**
 - [ ] Make note
-- [ ] Set as contacted/not contacted
+- [x] Set as contacted/not contacted

+  **clicking contacted is working async and what do you mean by "update numbers properly"

   - [ ] This is not updating automatically on the site.
 You pretty much have to refresh the page to get the clients again and then it is accurate
   - [ ] Ensure this updates the numbers properly

   - [ ] Make sure cannot see contacted checkbox if status is “No Change”
 - [ ] Delete a client
 - [ ] Delete multiple clients